-In that moment just before summer storms break over ancient stone: when the air seems to hold its breath.
-The scent that rises isn't manufactured or cultivated — it's chemistry, the earth's own perfume released when raindrops kiss soil that's been waiting a little too long.
+Petrichor is the scent of dry earth revived by rain.
+That moment just before a summer storm breaks over ancient stone, when the air seems to hold its breath.
+The fragrance that rises isn’t manufactured or cultivated; it’s chemistry — the earth’s own perfume, released when raindrops kiss soil that’s been waiting a little too long.

 Scientists call it geosmin and aldehydes — compounds liberated when water meets clay, when drought surrenders to abundance.
 But poets understood this long before laboratories could explain it: the electric clarity that cuts through stagnant air, clean and mineral-sharp, like white linen stretched between olive trees beneath shifting Mediterranean skies.